evidentlyai/evidently/README.md

 Explore the [Integrations](https://github.com/evidentlyai/evidently/tree/main/examples/integrations) folder to see how to integrate Evidently in your prediction pipelines and use it with other tools.

 ## How to
-Explore the [How To](https://github.com/evidentlyai/evidently/tree/main/examples/how_to_questions) folder to see how use specific features in Evidently, such as run Reports for text data and NLP models.
+Explore the [How To](https://github.com/evidentlyai/evidently/tree/main/examples/how_to_questions) folder to see how to use specific features in Evidently, such as run Reports for text data and NLP models.

 # :phone: User Newsletter
 To get updates on new features, integrations and code tutorials, sign up for the [Evidently User Newsletter](https://www.evidentlyai.com/user-newsletter).